 This book, described on its blurb as a “modern day classic” was recommended by my Step-Dad, Anthony, who had read both The Pillars of the Earth and its sequel, A World Without End and is a big fan of Ken Follet’s historical fiction.
 It was recently made into a serialisation on Channel 4, starring Rufus Sewel and Sarah Parish, but due to both the conflict with The X Factor’s schedule, and my mother’s swooning everytime Mr Sewel appeared onscreen I avoided the entire series.
-A fact I was glad for by the time I got around to reading the book, as I’m a strong believer in reading the novel before reading the adaptation.
+A fact I was glad for by the time I got around to reading the book, as I’m a strong believer in reading the novel before watching the TV adaptation.

 Anthony did not do the most eloquent job of selling the book to me; when I asked for a brief plot summary he said, quite simply, that it was about “the building of a cathedral.”
 So hardly the most riveting of plots then.
 Except, as it turned out, My God, yes it was.